Substances for neutralizing car exhaust developed by Novosibirsk scientists

 In Novosibirsk, scientists have developed catalysts with a low content of precious metals.
 These compounds are designed to accelerate chemical reactions and neutralize emissions from diesel car engines.

-Annually in Russia, cars, including diesel vehicles, release about 5 million tons of harmful substances into the atmosphere.
-To neutralize these emissions, systems based on ceramic blocks coated with aluminum oxide with nanoparticles of platinum and palladium are used.
+Every year in Russia, cars, including diesel ones, release about 5 million tons of harmful substances into the atmosphere.
+To neutralize these emissions, systems are used that are based on ceramic blocks coated with aluminum oxide with nanoparticles of platinum and palladium.
 However, the content of precious metals in such systems usually starts from 30 grams per cubic foot, which is equivalent to approximately 1 gram per liter of catalyst.
 This is a fairly high figure, and therefore the industry is interested in reducing it.

-press service of the Federal Research Center (FIC) "Institute of Catalysis" SB RAS
+press service of the Federal Research Center (FRC) "Institute of Catalysis" SB RAS

-Diesel exhaust contains hydrocarbons, carbon monoxide, nitrogen oxides, soot, and sulfur dioxide.
-After neutralization, water, CO2, and nitrogen remain.
-Scientists increased the activity of platinum in the catalyst by adding manganese oxide.
+Diesel exhaust contains hydrocarbons, carbon monoxide, nitrogen oxides, soot and sulfur dioxide.
+After neutralization, water, CO2 and nitrogen remain.
+Scientists have increased the activity of platinum in the catalyst by adding manganese oxide.
 This made it possible to reduce the platinum content by 1.5 times and even more when replacing it with palladium.
-The platinum-palladium catalyst at 180°C oxidizes 50% of hydrocarbons and 90% of carbon monoxide, working earlier than industrial analogues (250°C).
+A platinum-palladium catalyst at 180°C oxidizes 50% of hydrocarbons and 90% of carbon monoxide, working earlier than industrial analogues (250°C).

 Read more on the topic:

-The stability of magnets in highly efficient electric motors has been increased by 3.7 times by scientists in the Urals
+The stability of magnets of highly efficient electric motors was increased by 3.7 times by scientists in the Urals

-A hydrocyclone with a self-cleaning system has been developed by scientists from Nizhny Novgorod
+A hydrocyclone with a self-cleaning system was developed by scientists from Nizhny Novgorod

 Sobyanin: four new stations of the Troitskaya metro line may open on City Day